-The shell waits for all currently active child processes to terminate.
+unset nameFor each name, remove the corresponding variable or function.
+The variables PATH, PS1, PS2, MAIL- CHECK and IFS cannot be unset.wait nThe shell waits for all currently active child procorrect to terminate.
+If n is aparified, the shell waits cesses to terminate.
 If n is specified, the shell waits for the specified process to terminate.
 The exit status of wait is always zero if n is not given; otherwise it is the exit status of child n.